Mountrath: Places of interest

 Near Mountrath on the R445 towards Portlaoise is a shapeless old Wish Tree in the form of a Sycamore tree called St Fintan's Well.
-The original well was filled in, but the water re-appeared in the centre of the tree.
-Hundreds of pennies have been beaten into the bark as good luck offerings, until they eventually killed the tree but it began to sprout new shoots from its trunk and is growing again.
+The original well was filled in, but the water reappeared in the centre of the tree.
+Hundreds of pennies have been beaten into the bark as good luck offerings, until they eventually killed the tree, but it began to sprout new shoots from its trunk and is growing again.
 Local folklore suggests that the water in the centre of the tree was a cure for warts.

 Education

-The local secondary schools of St Aengus and The Brigidine Convent in Mountrath both closed in mid-2009.
-In September 2009 they amalgamated with nearby Patrician College in Ballyfin to form the Mountrath Community School.
+The local secondary schools of St. Aengus and The Brigidine Convent in Mountrath both closed in mid-2009.
+In September 2009, they amalgamated with nearby Patrician College in Ballyfin to form the Mountrath Community School.